Skip to main content

 If there is an object of the specified type at the path, the function returns that object and the account storage will no longer contain an object under the given path.

 The type parameter for the object type to load is contained in <>.
-In this case, we're basically saying that we expect to load a HelloWorld.HelloAsset resource object from this path.
+In this case, we're basically saying that we expect to load a @HelloWorld.HelloAsset resource object from this path.
 A type argument for the parameter must be provided explicitly.
 (Note the @ symbol to specify that it is a resource)

 The path from must be a storage path, so only the domain /storage/ is allowed.

-We use ? because the values in the storage are returned as optionals.
 Optionals are values that are able to represent either the presence or the absence of a value.
 Optionals have two cases: either there is a value of the specified type, or there is nothing (nil).
 An optional type is declared using the ? suffix.

 _10